Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
 In Section \ref{sec:prelims}, we provide some background on the coverage planning problem and the OARP approach from our previous work \cite{rameshOptimalPartitioningNonConvex2022a}.
 In Section \ref{sec:problem-def}, we define the problem of replanning a coverage path within a given time budget.
 In Section \ref{section:solution-approach}, we present the high-level framework of our proposed approach, OARP-Replan, that constrains the runtime to replan the coverage path, which solves the problem in two stages: (i) \textit{rank replanning}, and (ii) \textit{touring}.
-In Section \ref{sec:rank-replan}, we describe the rank replanning stage where we use MILPs to replan the ranks of the coverage path such that the overall runtime is constrained.
+In Section \ref{sec:rank-replan}, we describe the rank replanning stage where we use \docupdate{ILPs} to replan the ranks of the coverage path such that the overall runtime is constrained.
 In Section \ref{sec:rank-touring}, we describe the touring stage where we formulate a Generalized Traveling Salesman Problem (GTSP) to compute a tour of the replanned ranks to obtain the replanned path.
-In Section \ref{sec:results}, we present experimental results on a range of real-world environments and compare our proposed approach against state-of-the-art coverage planning methods \cite{rameshOptimalPartitioningNonConvex2022a, bahnemannRevisitingBoustrophedonCoverage2021} in both online and offline settings.
+In Section \ref{sec:results}, we provide simulation results on a range of real-world environments and compare our proposed approach against state-of-the-art coverage planning methods in online and offline settings. \docupdate{In Section \ref{sec:robot-experiments}, we present experimental results of testing our replanning approach using an industrial-level autonomous cleaning robot.}